osate/osate2-gtse/GTSE-Examples/readme.md

 ### Running the Example

-1. OSATE, ATSV, and GATSE should be downloaded / installed per [the instructions](../readme.md) in this project's root
-2. Import the "GTSE-Examples" project into the GATSE-enabled OSATE.
-The wheel brake system is in the "ARP4761" directory.
-3. Continue following [the instructions](../readme.md), using the file `arp4761.config`.
+OSATE, ATSV, and GATSE should be downloaded / installed per [the instructions](../readme.md) in this project's root.
+In step 2 of "Generating the ATSV Pre-requisites," use the GTSE-Examples project.
+The wheel brake system is in the "ARP4761" directory, and the .config file is `arp4761.config`.